Study of timing and spectral properties of the X-ray pulsar 1A 0535+262 during the giant outburst in 2020 November-December: RESULT

-We have also studied the variation of pulsed fraction (PF) with energy for different days of the outburst.
-PF is defined as the ratio between the difference of maximum intensity ($I_{max}$) and minimum ($I_{min}$) intensity to their sum: [$(I_{max} - I_{min})/(I_{max} + I_{min})$].
-We have studied the change in PF with energy for which we estimated PF in different energy ranges as shown in Fig. \ref{fig:pulse_fraction}.
-The horizontal bars on data points in Fig. \ref{fig:pulse_fraction} represented the energy ranges for which PF has been estimated.
+We studied the variation of pulsed fraction (PF) with energy for different days of the outburst.
+PF is defined as the ratio between the difference of maximum intensity (${I_{\textrm max}}$) and minimum intensity (${I_{ \textrm min}}$) to their sum: [$({I_{\textrm max}}$ -- ${I_{\textrm min}})$ $/$ (${I_{\textrm max}}$ + ${ I_{\textrm min}}$)].
+The variation of PF with energy was shown in Fig. \ref{fig:pulse_fraction}.
+The horizontal error bars on data points in Fig. \ref{fig:pulse_fraction} represented the energy ranges for which PF was estimated.
 The pulse fraction showed a trend to increase with energy except the energy close to CRSF.
 An interesting feature was observed that the pulsed fraction showed a local maxima near the cyclotron line energy for multiple observations.
-The position of the maxima changed with the position of the cyclotron line energy.
-It was evident that near the CRSF the scattering cross-section changed, which could have a significant impact on the pulsed fraction.

-The evolution of pulsed fraction with luminosity was studied for different days of the outburst for different mass accretion rates.
-Fig. \ref{fig:evo_spec} showed the variation of pulsed fraction with luminosity and the dotted line indicated the critical luminosity.
-The figure showed an abrupt change in correlation between the pulsed fraction and luminosity near the critical luminosity.
-In the sub-critical accretion regime ($L<L_{crit}$), the PF showed a positive correlation between the pulsed fraction and luminosity and above the critical luminosity ($L>L_{crit}$), a negative correlation was observed.
-This reversal in correlation implied a transition from sub-critical to super-critical accretion regimes during the giant outburst.

-The top panel of Fig. \ref{fig:frequency variation} showed the variation of the pulse frequency during the outburst using Fermi/GBM data, which was consistent with our results.
-The bottom panel of Fig. \ref{fig:frequency variation} showed the evolution of pulsed flux during the outburst using Fermi/GBM, which reached a record high of $\sim$10 keV cm$^{-2}$ s$^{-1}$.
-We also looked for the higher-order derivative of the pulse frequency ($\dot{f}$) of the source during the outburst and the estimated value of $\dot{f}$ was$\sim1.4\times10^{-11}$ Hz s$^{-1}$ using NuSTAR, NICER, and Swift observations.
+The top panel of Fig. \ref{fig:frequency variation} showed the variation of the pulse frequency during the outburst using {\it Fermi}/GBM, which was consistent with our result.
+The bottom panel of Fig. \ref{fig:frequency variation} showed the evolution of pulsed flux during the outburst between 12--50 keV, which reached a record high of $\sim$10 keV cm$^{-2}$ s$^{-1}$.
+We also looked for the higher-order derivative of the pulse frequency ($\dot{f}$) of the source during the outburst and the estimated value of $\dot{f}$ was $\sim1.4\times10^{-11}$ Hz s$^{-1}$ using different {\it NuSTAR} and {\it NICER} observations.